truenas/middleware/docs/userguide/index.rst

 .. note:: if you receive a kernel panic when booting into the ISO, stop the virtual machine.
 Then, go to System and check the box "Enable IO APIC".

-To configure the network adapter, go to Settings → Network.
+To configure the network adapter, go to :menuselection:`Settings --> Network`.
 In the "Attached to" drop-down menu select "Bridged Adapter", then select the name of the physical interface from the "Name" drop-down menu.
 In the example shown in Figure 2.2k, the Intel Pro/1000 Ethernet card is attached to the network and has a device name of *re0*.

 Once your configuration is complete, click the "Start" arrow.
 If you configured the ISO, install FreeNAS® as described in Installing from CDROM.
 Once
 FreeNAS® is installed, press F12 to access the boot menu in order to select the primary hard disk as the boot option.
 You can permanently boot from disk by